bgian/Sketch-iOS-Library/README.md

 ![cover](https://cloud.githubusercontent.com/assets/3231370/20458209/7da01402-ae6c-11e6-917d-2cf54fa41992.png)

-I’ve decided take a styles from Xcode and do my best to replicate them for Sketch.
+I’ve decided take styles from Xcode and do my best to replicate them for Sketch.

 Along the way, I documented the process of how I ended up with my result so you can look into things even further if you’re interested.
 I'll be adding more resources as I need them!